 - 14.03 The substitution of three players per team is permitted in the course of the match.
-The use of numbered panels to indicate the substitution of players is compulsory.
-The panels must be numbered on both sides. - 14.04 During the game, substitutes are allowed to leave the technical area to warm up.
+The use of substitution boards (preferably electronic) to indicate the substitution of players is compulsory.
+The substitution boards must be numbered on both sides. - 14.04 During the game, substitutes are allowed to leave the technical area to warm up.
 At the pre-match organisational meeting, the referee determines where exactly they may warm up (behind the first assistant referee or behind the advertising boards behind the goal) and how many substitutes are allowed to warm up simultaneously.
-Normally, three substitutes per team are allowed to warm up at the same time but if space so permits, the referee can allow all the substitutes of each team to warm up simultaneously in the determined area.
+In principle, three substitutes per team are allowed to warm up at the same time; exceptionally, if space so permits, the referee can allow all the substitutes of each team to warm up simultaneously in the dedicated area